 - 1 teaspoon ground cumin

-- ยฝ cup hot vegetable broth or water, optional
+- ½ cup to one cup hot vegetable broth, optional

 Instructions